When Anxiety Is More Than A Worry Synonym

 Your Concern Is Irrational

 In some cases, the fear response is extremely exaggerated, and an individual may be unable to put their finger on exactly what might go wrong.
 They may simply be left with vague thoughts of catastrophe.
-If what you fear is very unlikely to happen, but you can't escape the thought, reach out for help.
+If what you fear is very unlikely to happen, but you can't escape the thought, it is likely time to reach out for help.

 You Feel It In Your Body

 While typical thoughts of worry can affect the body, they are usually short-lived.
-The night before a big presentation you mayn ot sleep well, or you may feel your heart beat a little faster as you walk on a plane.
-But, for people with anxiety disorders, physical symptoms do not go unnoticed.
+The night before a big presentation, you may not sleep well, or you may feel your heart beat a little faster as you walk on a plane.
+But, for people with anxiety disorders, physical symptoms do not go unnoticed and do not inspire only a small amount of fear.

 Many patients report feeling a choking sensation, a pounding heartbeat, physical pains, and light-headedness or tightness in the chest frequently.
 Despite consulting with doctors, there is often no medical cause for the symptoms.
 If you can't shake off an uncomfortable feeling in your body, even though a doctor has given you a clean bill of health, you may want to look into mental health treatment options.